NOTHING IS LOST

 My friend was being eaten alive and the steam of her blood was charging the air with a visceral sense of dread, but all I could look at was...Arcturus.
 Bright and imposing.
 I didn’t know its name at the time, but through a crack in the treetop it stared back at me...It echoed words of agony and peace.
 It showed me flashes of distant worlds… It promised that nothing is ever lost.
 It’s all just different faces of the same infinitely spinning coin… It kept my gaze locked on it, shielding me from the horrors that were happening then and there, right in front of me.

 Back on Earth, at the recruitment bay...Time felt as if it was passing slower and slower.
 Random clients would occasionally walk in front of me and wake me up from my trance.
-I was planning on testing the scope…this run.
-That would require a one-day detour in order to pass through the closest Vertical...A very difficult path on top of gigantic intertwined branches.
+I was planning on testing the scope…that run.
+That would require a one-day detour in order to pass through the closest Vertical...A very difficult route on top of gigantic intertwined branches.
 You are constantly risking falling to your death but are rewarded with gorgeous panoramic views from the top of the Holt.
-Trees in that sector were old and didn’t shift as much, which meant it was stable…Infested with Lurkers, though.
+Trees in that sector were old and didn’t shift as much, which meant it was…stable.
+Infested with Lurkers, though.
 Not to mention that I somehow had to justify the delay...
 A full day?
 I needed to convince myself that it was worth it…

-How could it not be?
-A real look at the stars for the cheap price of risking my skin…and putting my “batch” in considerable danger.
-Batch was a big word for it, anyways…I still couldn’t believe that all my years as a guide would culminate in me leading a bunch of spoiled, rich kids across kilometers of extreme terrain with a high probability of death...just because they wanted to “visit”.
+Batch was a big word for what I had, anyways…I still couldn’t believe that all my years as a guide would culminate in me leading a bunch of spoiled, rich kids across kilometers of extreme terrain with a high probability of death...just because they wanted to “visit”.
 Tourism had survived the apocalypse, it seemed.
 Back in the day, guides were seen as the ones who dragged the broken remains of society through roots and gunk and blood.
 Crucial cogs in its rusty mechanism.
 When we moved, everything moved…Only to turn into disposable safari escorts.

 Another ten minutes had passed.
 We were already not going to leave on time.

-Smooth jazz was ricocheting through the misty corridors of the recruitment bay and, zoning out, I lit a cigarette and pictured it for a second.
+Smooth old-world jazz was ricocheting through the misty corridors of the recruitment bay and, zoning out, I lit a cigarette and pictured it for a second.
 The vast void.
 Pitch black…except for one strange point of light suspended in the nothingness of space.
 A laugh in the face of monotony.
 Arcturus, the fourth brightest star in the night sky.
-Its spikes spread out as if reaching for a hug…as if it was sorry for us…For how things turned out…
+Its spiky arms spread out as if reaching for a hug…as if it was sorry for us…For how things turned out…

 Snapping out of it, I found myself already briefing the batch on safety precautions.
 I had no idea when I started speaking and where I was going with my sentence, which made me stutter and stop.
 It all felt so strange, as if my consciousness set me to autopilot and traveled somewhere far, far away...eons away...then came back and picked up the controls once again.

-We had already covered a good chunk of the way to our first campsite.
+We had already covered a good chunk of the way to our first designated campsite.
 The young clients were hectic but listened when I told them to.
 They asked me infantile questions.
 I answered.

 Part of me wanted to shut them down...Then I remembered my plan.
 If I was about to put them at risk for this, I was at least going to entertain their stupid little ideas.
-I knew, deep down, that nothing bad was going to happen but it just felt right to be humble, and so I was.
+I knew, deep down, that nothing bad was going to happen but it just felt right to be…humble, and so I was.

 That night, we camped at ground level.
 I tried catching a glimpse through the leaves here and there, but it felt like an insult to the stars and to my new scope.
 I stopped.
 It was easy to show restraint, knowing that the following night we were going to camp along the Vertical.